HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 - Section on running serial and parallel processes using simple scripts.

 - Running a batch script in the background
-  	If you have a series of python scripts  you  would like to run in the  background you can create a shell script of
+  	- If you have a series of python scripts you would like to run in the background you can create a shell script of python scripts.
-    python scripts.
-This would be effective for reads that you may have to do step by step (1,000,000 rows at a time).
+    - This would be effective for reads that you may have to do step by step (1,000,000 rows at a time).
-    We will be using cloud_read.py which is a python script that converts a sql query from BigQuery into rows of output on the command line.
+    - We will be using cloud_read.py which is a python script that converts a sql query from BigQuery into rows of output on the command line.
 It accepts three arguments that you can change.
+    - First change the directory

   	   cd batch/